-If you want to know other tools that I use to manage my Pinterest account and to create content, download my Pinterest resource guide which has over 50 different tools!
+If you want to know other tools that I use to manage my Pinterest account and to create content, join my Pinterest tribe, and download my Pinterest resource guide which has over 50 different tools!
 There are many tools that I use DAILY!

 The last step is optional but I recommend it if you really want to be seen on Pinterest.

 When you are repinning others' content, include your best keyword to pin description if it will suit for the content.